-The consolidated financial statements of the Parent Company and its subsidiaries (collectively the "Group") for the year ended 31 December 2020 were authorised for issue by the board of directors on 29 March 2021.
+The consolidated financial statements of the United Projects Company for Aviation Services K.S.C.P. (the "Parent Company") and its subsidiaries (collectively the "Group") for the year ended 31 December 2020 were authorised for issue by the board of directors on 29 March 2021.
 The shareholders of the Parent Company have the power to amend these consolidated financial statements at the annual general assembly meeting (AGM).